 In 2010 she received the Shorenstein Prize for Reporting on Asia from the Joan Shorenstein Center on the Press, Politics and Public Policy at Harvard University and the Walter H. Shorenstein Asia-Pacific Research Center at Stanford University.
-The prize honors an American journalist or author not only for a distinguished body of work, but also for the particular way that work has helped American readers to understand the complexities of Asia.
+The prize honors an American journalist or author not only for a distinguished body of work, but also for helping American readers understand the complexities of Asia.

 Ms. Crossette is now United Nations correspondent for The Nation and a freelance writer on foreign policy and international affairs.
 Most recently she was a co-author with George Perkovich of a section on India in the 2009 book Powers and Principles: International Leadership in a Shrinking World.
 Her articles and essays have appeared periodically in World Policy Journal.
 Among her recent articles for the Journal are "Southeast Asia: A Reckoning Looms" [Fall 2006], on recent stumbles in a region that was once a shining model for the developing world; "Who Killed Zia?
-[Fall 2005], examining the continuing mystery of the death of a former Pakistani president and why the US keeps the records secret; "Hurting the World's Poor in Morality's Name" [Winter 2005], a look at the damaging Bush legacy in global social policies; "India's Sikhs: Waiting for Justice" [Summer 2004], an account of how and why politicians evade responsibility for massacres of minority groups; "What the Poets Thought: Antiwar Sentiment in North Vietnam" [Spring 2003], exclusive interviews with dissident writers who were repressed and imprisoned during the 'American' war; "Sri Lanka: In the Shadow of the Indian Elephant" [Spring 2002], an analysis of terrorism in Sri Lanka and its challenge to both Indian and, lately, American policymakers, and "Killing One's Progeny: America and the United Nations" [Fall 2002].
+[Fall 2005], examining the continuing mystery of the death of a former Pakistani president and why the US keeps the records secret; "Hurting the World's Poor in Morality's Name" [Winter 2005], a look at the damaging Bush legacy in global social policies; "India's Sikhs: Waiting for Justice" [Summer 2004], an account of how and why politicians evade responsibility for massacres of minority groups, and "What the Poets Thought: Antiwar Sentiment in North Vietnam" [Spring 2003], exclusive interviews with dissident writers who were repressed and imprisoned during the 'American' war.

 "Will John Bolton Ruin the UN?" an article published in Foreign Policy, in the July/August 2006, presaged the campaign that led to the resignation of the ambassador.
 In 2010, also for Foreign Policy, she wrote "The Elephant in the Room," a sharp critique of India's spoiler role in global affairs.

 In 1991, Ms. Crossette won the George Polk Award for foreign reporting for her coverage of the assassination in India of a former prime minister, Rajiv Gandhi.
 In 1998, she won the 25-year achievement award of The Silurians, a society of New York journalists, and the award for international reporting from InterAction, a coalition of more than 150 international nonprofit aid and development organizations.
-In 1999, she received the Business Council of the United Nationsí Korn Ferry Award for outstanding reporting on the organization, and in 2003 the United Nations Correspondentsí Associationís lifetime achievement award.
+In 1999, she received the Business Council of the United Nations’ Korn Ferry Award for outstanding reporting on the organization, and in 2003 the United Nations Correspondents’ Association’s lifetime achievement award.